Fos-R/Fos-R/public/refs.md

 # Contact

 You can contact the maintainer at <pierre-francois.gimenez@inria.fr>.
+Feel free to post an issue on [GitHub](https://github.com/Fos-R/Fos-R/issues).